 The tide is considered when the program is booked and monitored during the activity.
 Optimum canoeing times are two hours either side of low or high tide.
+Students will be directed to paddle to the creek/river bank to exit canoes if at any time during the activity the water conditions become unsuitable for the activity.

 Staff/Other Participants

 Family Name Given Name Туре Other Participants Role

+Deeks Melinda Staff Member N/A

+Hockey Cheralie Staff Member N/A

 Kerr-Hislop Allison Staff Member N/A

 Leadbetter Kimberley Staff Member N/A

 McKee Caleb Staff Member N/A

+Newham Olivia Staff Member N/A

 Sippel Garry Staff Member N/A

-Cattanach Lisa Other Participant TRS Teacher

-Chesher Chris Other Participant TRS Teacher

-Deeks Melinda Other Participant NBEEC - Unit Support Officer
+Spletter Lacey Staff Member N/A

+Walker Kent Staff Member N/A

 Kemp Chloe Other Participant TRS Teacher

-Muridge Shannon Other Participant NBEEC - Unit Support Officer

 Rashleigh Samuel Other Participant TRS Teacher

 Stafford Aidan Other Participant TRS Teacher

 Youngman Louise Other Participant TRS Teacher